LibbyWin/student/README.md

 - Home page - This contains the home page image with information on what the site containts.
 Below this contains all the recipes on the screen.
 - Add A Recipe - This page contains all the neccessary information for a user to add a new recipe to the site.
 From Name to price to protein intake.
 - View Recipe - This page allows you to view the entirety of a recipe.
 At the bottom there are 2 buttons, one for editing and one for deleting.
-- Edit Recipe -
+- Edit Recipe -  Edit your own or someone elses recipe.
+The submit button (when clicked) shows a pop up asking if they would like to submit or cancel their edit to make sure they know that they have edited the recipe.
-- Delete Recipe
+- Delete Recipe - Completely remove a recipe with this button.
+However a confirmation pop up will appear to make sure the user knows that they are deleting a recipe.

 ## Overview Of MongoDB Database